Graduate Learning Outcomes

-Deakin’s Graduate Learning Outcomes describe the knowledge and capabilities graduates have acquired and are able to demonstrate at the completion of their course.
+Deakin Graduate Learning Outcomes describe the knowledge and capabilities graduates have acquired and are able to apply and demonstrate at the completion of their course.

-Deakin's courses ensure that students develop systematic knowledge and understanding of their discipline appropriate to their level of study.
+They consist of outcomes specific to a particular discipline or profession as well as transferable generic outcomes that all graduates should have acquired irrespective of their discipline area.
+Learning outcomes are not confined to the knowledge and skills acquired within a course, but also incorporate those that students bring with them upon entry to the course consistent with the Australian Qualifications Framework pathways policy.
+Deakin's courses are designed to ensure that students develop systematic knowledge and understanding of their discipline or chosen profession appropriate to their level of study.
 Outcomes are specified at the course level, mapped to course components and are assessed.
-In professionally-accredited courses, learning outcomes are aligned to the relevant professional body.
+In professionally-accredited courses, discipline-specific learning outcomes may be defined in part by the relevant professional body.

 - Discipline-specific knowledge and capabilities: appropriate to the level of study related to a discipline or profession